daviddalpiaz/bsl/linear-regression.md

 \mu(\boldsymbol{x}) \triangleq \mathbb{E}[Y \mid \boldsymbol{X} = \boldsymbol{x}]
 $$

-which we call the **regression function**.
-(This is not a learned function, this is the function we would like to learn in order to minimize the squared error loss on average. $f$ is any function, $\mu$ is the function that would minimize squared error loss on average if we knew if, but will instead need to learn it form the data.
+which we call the **regression function**.^[Note that using a different loss function will result in a different regression function.
+For example, if we used absolute loss, we would then have a regression function that is the conditional median.
+This particular regression function is related to [Quantile Regression.](https://en.wikipedia.org/wiki/Quantile_regression).
+Perhaps more on this later.]
+This is not a "learned" function.
+This is the function we would like to learn in order to minimize the squared error loss on average. $f$ is any function, $\mu$ is the function that would minimize squared error loss on average if we knew it, but we will need to learn it form the data.

 Note that $\boldsymbol{x}$ represents (potential) realized values of the random variables $\boldsymbol{X}$.